 “Management” is routinely understood by agricultural historians as an exercise in rational expertise, targeted at driving ever-more efficient, “business-like” practices on the farm.
 However, insights from critical management studies suggest that farm management, as a body of theory and as a form of practice, may be grounded in something less savory than epistemological superiority or the ability to improve farming practice.
 This essay explores how the meaning of farm management changed substantially over the course of the twentieth and early twenty-first centuries, from a pragmatic approach for empowering individual farmers to a more abstract set of theories offering a chimera of control.

-Keywords {AU: Please insert 3–5 keywords here following the guidance of the attached keywords sheet.}
+Keywords Farm management, critical management studies, agricultural economics

 A few years ago, through a series of circumstances not entirely under my control, I found myself teaching in a management school.
 One consequence of this shift was that I suddenly had to make a deep dive into the history of management.
 Historians who have not had a similar experience might be surprised to know there are several very well-respected, and widely read, textbooks and monographs on the history of management.
 Many such textbooks begin with an etymological exercise, noting that the English word “management” derives from the Italian mano (for hand) and by extension, maneggiarre—the activity of handling a horse.
 Within the context of a management school, the (self-serving) implication of this etymological claim is that “to manage” is to subtly exercise control over a willful beast, to work with the subordinate to arrive at a mutually beneficial destination.